 2) What are the goals of the Upgrade Downtown project?
 Will it be coordinated so road repair work is completed in conjunction with other work?

-Upgrade Downtown is a City of Palo Alto multi-year infrastructure and street improvement project that will include utility pipe replacement road repaving, traffic signal enhancement, sidewalk widening, and a new downtown parking garage.
-Additionally, complete street changes are under consideration for University Avenue and Alma Street, including potential bicycle lanes on University Avenue.
+Upgrade Downtown is a City of Palo Alto multi-year infrastructure and street improvement project that will include utility pipe replacement, road repaving, traffic signal enhancement, and sidewalk widening.
 The work will be sequenced through 2021, with water/gas pipe replacement occurring primarily in 2017, 2018, and 2019, parking enhancements between 2018 and 2020, and street improvements scheduled through 2021.

 3) What’s the construction timeline?

 Work began in June 2017 with water pipe replacement on Hamilton Avenue.
 We are posting updates of this pipe replacement on the project website.
 To receive updates of the larger Upgrade Downtown Project, please subscribe to our newsletter.

 In 2018 and 2019, water and/or gas pipes will be replaced on the following streets: